3 Homeschool Phrases That DRIVE. ME. CRAAAAZY!

 If we love our children, we will not make our decisions for their education out of fear of “learning gaps,” “falling behind,” or staying on “grade level.”
 We will not compare them with others, but rather ask God where He wants them to be in their unique educational path.

-Bottom line: These phrases are nothing more than fear tactics.
+These homeschool phrases are nothing more than fear tactics.

 They make us think we need someone or something else in order to stand on our own.
 But listen, moms… God’s school doesn’t have any learning gaps!
 He knows exactly what your children need to learn each day and His plans cannot be thwarted by those who truly seek Him and obey His voice.
 So stop listening to those who peddle fear, particularly if they are selling something.